Aaron Levie

-Aaron Winsor Levie (born December 27, 1984) (pronounced /'ærən ˈlɛvi/) is an American entrepreneur.
+Aaron Winsor Levie (/'ærən ˈlɛvi/; born December 27, 1984) is an American entrepreneur.
 He is the co-founder and CEO of the enterprise cloud company Box.

 Early life and education

 Aaron Levie was born on December 27, 1984, in Boulder, Colorado, the youngest of three children.
 When he was ten, his family moved to Mercer Island, Washington, a small suburb of Seattle.
 His parents are Ben and Karyn Levie, who worked as a chemical engineer at a paper company and as a speech-language pathologist, respectively.
 Levie attended high school at the Mercer Island High School.
 He initially was interested in becoming a film director and applied to film school, but his application was rejected.
 He attended the University of Southern California studying with an undeclared major before dropping out during his junior year in 2005 to start cloud storage company Box.
 During college, he interned at Miramax and Paramount Pictures.